Jalston Fowler: Tennessee Titans (first stint)

-Fowler was selected by the Tennessee Titans in the fourth round with the 108th overall pick of the 2015 NFL draft.
-On September 27, 2015, he recorded his first career professional touchdown on a one-yard rush in the fourth quarter of a 35–33 loss to the Indianapolis Colts.
+Fowler was selected by the Tennessee Titans in the fourth round (108th overall) of the 2015 NFL draft.
+On September 27, 2015, he recorded his first NFL professional touchdown on a one-yard rush in the fourth quarter of a narrow 35–33 loss to the Indianapolis Colts.

-On September 17, 2017, in Week 2, he recorded his second career touchdown, a three-yard rush in the fourth quarter, in a 37–16 victory over the Jacksonville Jaguars.
-On December 9, 2017, Fowler was waived by the Titans.
+On September 17, 2017, Fowler recorded his second career touchdown, a three-yard rush in the fourth quarter, in a 37–16 road victory over the Jacksonville Jaguars.
+On December 9, Fowler was waived by the Titans.

 Seattle Seahawks

 On December 12, 2017, Fowler was signed to the practice squad of the Seattle Seahawks.
 He signed a reserve/future contract with the Seahawks on January 3, 2018.
-He was waived by the Seahawks on August 12, 2018.
+He was waived on August 12.

 Atlanta Falcons

 On August 20, 2018, Fowler signed with the Atlanta Falcons.
-He was waived on September 1, 2018.
+He was waived on September 1.

 Tennessee Titans (second stint)

 On October 29, 2018, Fowler was re-signed by the Tennessee Titans.
 Instead of wearing his original jersey number of 45, he switched to number 40.
 Fowler was inactive for his first game back with the Titans in Week 9.
-He was released on November 13, 2018, after being inactive for his first two games back.
+Fowler was released on November 13 after being inactive for his first two games back.